alexdong/consilio/README.md

 cons init .             # Initialize in current directory
 ```

-The following configuration options are available in config.toml:
+The following configuration options are available in cons.toml:

 ```toml
 # The current topic being discussed